All You Need to Know About Sun and Shade Grass Seed

 Weed Control and Fertilization

-Six to eight weeks before your first expected frost, treat active broadleaf weeds and fertilize with Pennington Full Season Weed & Feed with Crabgrass Control 25-0-8.
+Six to eight weeks before your first expected frost, you can treat active broadleaf weeds and fertilize with Pennington Full Season Weed & Feed with Crabgrass Control 25-0-8.
 If you're overseeding and haven't already fertilized in fall, use Pennington Full Season Lawn Fertilizer 32-0-5 and spot-treat stubborn lawn weeds instead.

 Seeding and Overseeding